 The landfill sites are connected to 2 No. protected sites only.
 There is no potential for impact on any other EU sites identified within 15km of the landfill sites.
-The potential impacts on the Ballyman Glen SAC and Bray Head SAC are outlined below, along with mitigation measures proposed and .ni sesony any other use been any other use finally the residual impacts predicted.
+The potential impacts on the Ballyman Glen SAC and Bray Head SAC are outlined below, along with mitigation measures proposed and finally the residual impacts predicted.